granthooks/Carrier/memory-bank/systemPatterns.md

 5. **Pluggable Architecture**
    - Support for dynamic loading of plugins, tools, and providers
    - Extension points for customization without core code changes

+6. **Vector-Based Memory System**
+   - Supabase with PostgreSQL and vector extensions for memory storage
+   - OpenAI embeddings for semantic representation of text
+   - Vector similarity search for retrieving relevant memories

 ## Design Patterns